PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/README.md

-# Running the demo
-The demo uses all the different parts of the project except TTL creation.
-Please very carefully follow the installation instructions above.
-We are not generating new TTL files for this but using the one that are already in the repository.
-To create a new TTL please follow the instructions in the README of the map_generation directory.

-Note that if we use <> you have to fill in your own information like so. ``<fill your own path>``

-To start running the demo please follow the instructions below:
-- With the ubuntu application manager start graphdb.
-- Make sure that you have loaded the correct ttl file into graphdb with the name Project.
-For the full instructions <b> Setup of database </b> part of the README in the ``server`` directory.
-- Open a terminal and navigate to the server directory.
- ``cd <path to repository>/server``
-- Run the server with the command: ```go run .``` if this works you should get the message ``server running``
-- Open a new terminal and navigate to the map_generation director and source the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
-- Start gazebo and rviz: ``roslaunch rosbot_description rosbot_rviz.launch``
-- Open a new terminal and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
-- Start the amcl and path planning nodes:  ``roslaunch rosbot_navigation amcl_and_path.launch``
-- Open a new terminal and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
-- Start the map delta script with the command: ``rosrun rosbot_navigation map_delta.pymap_delta.py --plot_delta True``
-- If you add an object to the gazebo environment you should see the map delta script detect this and update the map.
-- To display these changes in rviz restart the map server:
-- Open a new terminal and source again the setup.sh file with the command: ``source <catkin_workspace>/devel/setup.sh``.
-- Restart the map_server ``roslaunch rosbot_navigation map_launcher.launch``
-- Now the changes detected by the map delta script should be visible in rviz.

 ### Pre-processing

 The pre-processing steps converts the IFC files to TTL files to then store them in the server.
 For more information please refer to the README in the specific directory.